Westport field station

 The teaching (Maxwell Gage) building was designed primarily for undergraduate teaching groups, while the research (Brian Mason) flat is for individuals and small groups engaged in research.
 Naming the two buildings after the two professors was an appropriate way to commemorate the unique contribution that Maxwell Gage and Brian Mason have made to earth science both locally and internationally.

-Prior to 1995 the Geology Department maintained a field station at the corner of Parkington Road and Queen Street in Westport.
-The house had been a nurses' home and was inadequate for conducting field courses in geology.
+Prior to 1995 the Geology Department maintained a field station at the corner of Pakington and Queen Streets in Westport.
+The house had been a nurses' home and was inadequate for conducting modern field courses.